-As explored in PAN’s INBOUND 2020 recaps, a deeper investment in your brand will deliver higher levels of lead gen over time.
+As we explored in the PAN INBOUND recap, a deeper investment in your brand will deliver higher levels of lead gen over time.
 Budgets and marketing spend can fluctuate from year to year, and any downticks can slow down your progress.
 With earned media, you deliver a long-term, steady drumbeat of exposure that continues to move the needle on lead generation, without high costs or having to rely on this year’s budget meeting going well.

 “With earned media, you deliver a long-term, steady drumbeat of exposure that continues to move the needle on lead generation, without high costs or having to rely on this year’s budget meeting going well.”

 Work with your agency to create campaigns that stay consistent year over year.
 Distribute the creative elements over multiple channels to target different audiences at different times.
 Creative distinctiveness is critical to building that long-term brand value.